prokoudine/agrios_documentation/docs/source/developer/oca_modules.md

 # Odoo Community Association

 AgriOS relies on a range of modules from the Odoo Community Association (OCA) to extend its functionality and provide robust features for agricultural management.

-The OCA is a collaborative community that develops high-quality, open-source modules for Odoo, enhancing its core capabilities and supporting best practices.
+OCA modules are widely recognized for their reliability, community support, and adherence to Odoo development standards.
+By integrating these modules, AgriOS benefits from:

+- Enhanced reporting and accounting features
+- Improved usability and user experience
+- Advanced partner and contact management
+- Flexible utilities for data export and date handling

+AgriOS continues to leverage the OCA ecosystem to deliver a comprehensive and adaptable solution for agricultural businesses.

 ## Key OCA Modules Used in AgriOS